 1967 Mini Cooper S Rally and 2018 MINI John Cooper Works Buggy is LEGO set 75894-1.
-It has a score of 100.
-This is good compared to all other sets.
-It is ranked in the top 0.07% scored sets on Brick Insights.
-Based on 2 scored reviews, 6 reviews total.
+It has a score of 87.
+This is average compared to all other sets.
+The set is recommended by 3 reviews, based on 4 scored reviews and 9 reviews total.
+It is ranked in the top 25.28% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in Speed Champions.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 This set is amazing!
 The minifigures are all great and it is cool to get a camera with one of them.
 Both cars are amazingly detailed with a couple of nicely printed windscreen pieces for the 1967 mini cooper.
 The garage is also very well detailed but I think it could have been a slightly larger.
 Overall, this set is one of my favourite speed champions sets and I would recommend this set to any car fan!